carbonetes/jacked/README.md

 jacked --tar <tarball-path>
 ```

+## CycloneDX Support

+Jacked offers support for CycloneDX, a lightweight software bill of materials (SBOM) standard.
+In addition to generating CycloneDX reports in JSON and XML formats, Jacked also supports the use of VEX (Vulnerability Exchange) data within CycloneDX reports.
+This enhances the accuracy and depth of vulnerability information included in the SBOM.

+By utilizing VEX data, Jacked ensures that your CycloneDX reports provide comprehensive and up-to-date vulnerability information, empowering you to make informed decisions about your software's security posture.

 ## Output formats
 Jacked provides flexible options for formatting and presenting scan results, making it easy to tailor the output to your specific needs.
 ```bash